Feature Article: What Do We Do When Our Institutions Fail Us?

 It is within this context that I find myself becoming seriously troubled at what is now happening in the United States.
 I am seeing what seem to be multiple breakdowns in the law, the legal profession, and legal and law-related institutions.
 I see so many that I fear that the underlying societal compact by which our republic survives may be at risk.

 Every lawyer swears an oath to obey the law and uphold the Constitution of the United States.
 As part of that, every lawyer becomes subject to the Rules of Professional Conduct as they are adopted in each jurisdiction.
-These rules are wide ranging and, more importantly, are the principal means of regulating the profession and ensuring not only that the legal system works, but also that the public retains its trust in the system and the profession.
+These rules are wide ranging and, more importantly, are the principal means of regulating the profession and insuring not only that the legal system works, but, also, that the public retains its trust in the system and the profession.
 The various state Codes of Judicial Conduct and the Federal Code of Judicial Conduct are the analogue of the Rules of Professional Conduct.
 They regulate judicial conduct on and off the bench.
 In many respects, they are even more important than the rules that regulate lawyers.